18th Street Art Center

 Pasadena City College Center for the Arts is home to two acclaimed exhibition spaces: The Boone Family Art Gallery and Gallery V. Both galleries host multiple exhibitions each year that feature the work of Pasadena City College students, faculty, and visiting professional artists.

-The Shumei Arts Council was created in early 1998 to enrich the cultural life of the Pasadena and Los Angeles communities and to foster a deeper appreciation of the arts.
-The council is committed to bringing concerts of the highest quality, as well as unique exhibitions and lectures, to Shumei Hall, Pasadena, so that the community at large can explore and experience highly skilled artistic expression.
-Shumei Arts Council’s mission is based on the belief that art can enlighten hearts and minds, and through this transformation the community will flourish.
+The Shumei Arts Council was created in early 1998 to enrich the cultural life of Pasadena and Los Angeles communities and foster a deeper appreciation of the arts.
+The council is committed to bringing concerts of the highest quality and unique exhibitions and lectures to Shumei Hall, Pasadena so that the community-at-large can explore and experience highly skilled artistic expression.
+Shumei Arts Council’s mission is based on the belief that art can enlighten hearts and minds; through this transformation the community will flourish.

 Side Street Projects is a mobile, artist-run organization that supports artists, projects, and programs in fostering leadership through socially engaged art and a DIY (Do It Yourself) & DIT (Do It Together) ethos.
 Centered around, and led by, the justice-impacted communities of Pasadena and LA County, Side Street promotes creativity, well-being, and the potential for collective growth through the lens of DIY/DIT values, including an emphasis on respect for resources and a symbiotic relationship to the environment and the communities from which those resources come.
 Facilitating dialogue, collaboration, and creative problem solving within a hands-on, art-making context, Side Street connects artists and communities with the hopes of causing a ripple effect in society that moves us towards collective growth and regeneration.